 Don't be shy, this is your chance to tailor your answer to the demands of the job you are applying for.
 Go back to the research notes you made while you were preparing for the interview and highlight your ideas on how you would tackle some of the most common problems affecting the school.

 Nobody enjoys having their faults commented on, but it is important you communicate an ability to reflect on feedback calmly.
 The purpose of these teaching assistant interview questions and answers is to help you cope with awkward issues and provide you with a basis to focus your individual answer around.

 TA Interview Questions concerning your Knowledge of Good Practice

 5. What would be your priorities for the first fortnight in the job here?

 Talk about learning staff and pupils' names quickly and familiarising yourself with school layout and policies on everything from discipline to green issues.

-Don't be afraid to let the interviewer know how eager you to gain as much experience and knowledge from supporting staff at the school.
+Don't be afraid to let the interviewer know how eager you are to gain as much experience and knowledge from supporting staff at the school.

 6. In your opinion, whose responsibility is literacy?

 The only answer to this is ‘all of us'.
 Everyone in the school, whether teaching or support staff, has to work hard to help children develop literacy.
-This is a popular teaching assistant interview question which could also ask about responsibility for discipline or health and safety issues.
+This is a popular teaching assistant interview question that could also ask about responsibility for discipline or health and safety issues.

 7. Can you explain the necessary skills to maintain order in a class?